semihyagcioglu/increment/How I Work.md

 I use GitHub for all my projects, even for my writings.

 I love writing.
 I use ZenPen web app for writing and use a markdown editor for editing.[4]
-It displays very cool.
+It is simple, and looks great.
 I use Latex for academic writing or whenever I need something fancy looking.

 I read articles via RSS.
 I do a little bit Twitter.
 I don't do Facebook.